nspcc-dev/neofs-spec/01-arch/02-policy.md

 ### Replicas

 Replica is an independent set of nodes where single object copy is stored.
 It can refer to selector (by default all nodes are considered) and can specify a number of copies to store.

+### EC rules

+Erasure coding rules are somewhat similar to replicas definition in that they're defining a set of nodes storing object data, but this data is split and encoded according to EC policy settings (data and parity parts).
+More on EC in the respective chapter.

 ### Container Backup Factor